Grand Traverse of the Jura

 Day 7 Les Rousses to Lajoux

-We leave Les Rousses and head uphill to another popular ski location, visted by many ski teams in the Forêt du Massacre which provides excellent views and is steeped in history of warfare.
-Our high point for the day is in the heart of the forest at chalet 'La Frasse' where we can enjoy a well earned rest before our descent to the delightful village of Lajoux.
+We leave Les Rousses and first cross the meadows towards Premanon and the wooded entrance to another popular ski location, visited by many ski teams the Forêt du Massacre provides excellent views and some first class skiing.
+The Forest, houses some of the oldest fir trees in France and is named after an ancient battle in the area, very close to the Swiss border.
+Our high point for the day is in the heart of the forest at chalet 'La Frasse' where we can enjoy a well earned coffee and cake stop before our rolling descent to the delightful village of Lajoux.
 Total distance skied: 21km Ascent: 425m Descent: 340m.

 Day 8 Lajoux to Giron

-Our final day and to complete our 180km traverse.
-We leave Lajoux for the mountain village of Bellecombe and wind our way up into the mountains and along the limestone crest where we find plenty of opportunities for lunch and stops for hot drinks along the way.
-The tracks provide views of peaks all around until we start making our gradual descent towards the trail end at Giron where we meet a taxi to take us to the village of Lancrans for our final night and celebratory meal.
+Our final day and one of the toughest to complete our 180km traverse.
+We leave Lajoux for the Bellecombe or 'beautiful bowl' which is an open pasture winding it's way along side the Haute Jura chain and limestone crest where we have opportunities for plenty of lunch and stops for hot drinks along the way.
+After a series of climbs we reach the high point just under the Cret au Merle (1448m), a fitting spot to bask in our achievements as the end of the journey nears.
+We make our gradual rolling descent through the forest towards the trail end at Giron where we’ll have time for a most deserved ‘vin chaud’, before transferring to the village of Lancrans for a celebratory dinner and final evening.
 Total distance skied: 28.5km Ascent: 665m Descent: 740m.

 Day 9 Departure

-Not included: Ski hire (this can be arranged at approximately 100 Euros for the week), insurance, flights & transfers, the GTJ ski pass (approximately 42 Euros for the week), drinks, lunches and the evening meal on the first night.
+Not included: Insurance, flights & transfers, the GTJ ski pass (approximately 42 Euros for the week), ski hire and return, drinks, lunches & snacks and your evening meal on the first night.

 If in the event of a poor winter season it could be that the complete traverse is not possible and that we are required to ski in different locations each day using a vehicle to transfer us along the lower sections (for more details see the bad weather options section below).
 Depending on the group size this may or may not incur an additional fee, however previously when we have used a vehicle back up it has not cost our clients anymore.